Welcome to our international participants in the Master of Public Administration program.

 We want to make sure international students understand the challenges of study in this program.

 The MPA at CSUSB addresses managing government within a United States cultural and political context.
 Our classes address U.S. law and U.S. policies.
-This is great for understanding our government, but may be less relevant in other national settings.
 Our classes assume a basic understanding of US institutions and structures of government.
-It greatly benefits international students if they have taken a basic American Government class.
+It greatly benefits international students if they have taken an introductory American Government class.

 Our degree program demands proficiency in writing and speaking.
 The first class in your program will be PA 611 Introduction to Public Administration - which is an intensive writing class.
 That means there will be a number of written assignments, including in class writing.
-The final experience in the program is a Comprehensive Examination where students will take an in-class written examinationa and for four hours.
+The culminating experience in the MPA program is a written Comprehensive Examination where students will take an in-class examination for four hours.
 The writing will be on a computer.
 Students must be able to write clearly to pass the exam.
 ESL students will NOT receive extra time to complete their assignments or exams.

-CSUSB has an undergraduate Writing Center in University Hall, a graduate Writing Center in the Education building and a CBPA Writing Center on the 4th floor of Jack Brown (Open M-Th 11-4pm Contact Melissa Bakeman.
+CSUSB has a Writing Center in the Education 310-311 and a CBPA Writing Center on the 4th floor of Jack Brown (Open M-Th 11-4pm Contact Melissa Bakeman.
 They have different hours of operations.
 We strongly encourage international students to make heavy use of these centers to help them with their writing.

 Our program also requires students to have had “public sector” employment experience or to take an internship.
 Internships can be challenging to find for international students, but we are working to provide options.
 If you require an internship, please contact our Internship Coordinator Jessica Chavez early in your program.